tkhamez/neucore/doc/Documentation.md

 There a two account status: standard and managed.

 - The status can be changed at any time by a user admin.
 - If the status is changed, all groups are removed.
-- User managers can manually assign groups to "managed" accounts (technically, they can use this API endpoint for all players).
+New groups can be added manually in the same way as for normal accounts.
-- Automatic group assignment is disabled for managed accounts (but "Required Groups" are still checked, see below).
+- Automatic group assignment is disabled for managed accounts, "Required Groups" are still checked, see below.
 - Groups are never deactivated for managed accounts.
 - There is a separate login URL for managed accounts that does not require ESI scopes (must be allowed in the settings).